KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 This header also defines the macro `OPENXR_CHECK`.
 Many OpenXR functions return an `XrResult`.
 This macro will check if the call has failed and logs a message to `std::cerr`.
 This can be modified to suit your needs.
 There are two additional functions `GetXRErrorString()` and `OpenXRDebugBreak()`, which are used to convert the `XrResult` to a string and as a breakpoint function respectively.

-1.4.3 The main.cpp file and the OpenXRTutorial class
+1.4.3 Main.cpp and the OpenXRTutorial Class
 ====================================================

 Now, create a text file called `main.cpp` in the `Chapter2` folder.
 Open `main.cpp` and add the following: